 NAVAJO NATION V. EQUAL EMPLOYMENT OPPORTUNITY COMMISSION (Nos.
-10-981, 10-986 AND 10-

-1080) - On January 28, 2011, the Navajo Nation filed a petition seeking review of a decision by the U.S. Court of Appeals for the Ninth Circuit which involves "complex compulsory party joinder issues" in longstanding litigation brought by the EEOC over the application of Title VII of the Civil Rights Act to Navajo preference for employment provisions in leases between Peabody Coal and the Navajo Nation as approved by the Secretary of the Interior.
+10-981 AND 10-986) - On January 28, 2011, the Navajo Nation filed a petition seeking review of a decision by the U.S. Court of Appeals for the Ninth Circuit which involves "complex compulsory party joinder issues" in longstanding litigation brought by the EEOC over the application of Title VII of the Civil Rights Act to Navajo preference for employment provisions in leases between Peabody Coal and the Navajo Nation as approved by the Secretary of the Interior.
 (Peabody Coal has filed a separate petition seeking review in No. 10-986.)
-On March 3, 2011, the United States filed a conditional cross-petition (No. 10-1080) on the question of whether the Secretary of the Interior is a "required party" under Rule 19(a)(1).
-The United States brief in opposition is due on May 4, 2011.
+The United States brief in opposition is due on March 3, 2011.

 SOUTH DAKOTA V. YANKTON SIOUX TRIBE (Nos.
-10-929, 10-931, 10-932 AND 10-1058) - On January 18, 2011, the State of South Dakota, Charles Mix County and the Southern Missouri Recycling and Waste Management District each filed a petition seeking review of a decision by the U.S. Court of Appeals for the Eighth Circuit which held that the Yankton Sioux Reservation was not disestablished by the Act of 1894.
-The state parties argue that the Eighth Circuit decision is in direct conflict with the decision of the South Dakota Supreme Court decision in Bruguier v.
+10-929, 10-931 AND 10-932) - On January 18, 2011, the State of South Dakota, Charles Mix County and the Southern Missouri Recycling and Waste Management District each filed a petition seeking review of a decision by the U.S. Court of Appeals for the Eighth Circuit which held that the Yankton Sioux Reservation was not disestablished by the Act of 1894.
+The state parties argue that the Eighth Circuit decision in direct conflict with the decision of the South Dakota Supreme Court decision in Bruguier v.
 Class which held that the reservation had been disestablished by Congress.
-On February 22, 2011, the Yankton Sioux Tribe filed a conditional crosspetition seeking review on the separate question of incremental diminishment of the reservation.
-The United States and the Tribe's briefs in opposition are due on April 25, 2011.
+The United States and the Tribe's briefs in opposition are due on March 24, 2011.